ZubairIsmail05/cs1302-phased-list2/README.md

 The specific requirements for each class are presented below.

-* **`BaseStringList`:** Update your abstract `cs1302.p2.BaseStringList` class such that it properly implements a subset of the abstract methods of `StringList`.
-Since `BaseStringList` is abstract, it is not mandatory to implement all methods of `StringList` within this class.
+* **`BaseStringList`:** Update your abstract `cs1302.p2.BaseStringList` class such that it properly implements a subset of the abstract methods of `FancyStringList`.
+Since `BaseStringList` is abstract, it is not mandatory to implement all methods of `FancyStringList` within this class.
 The exact list of methods this class must implement are listed in the method section for `BaseStringList` in the provided UML diagram above.
   Remember, since `BaseStringList` is an abstract parent to both `ArrayStringList` and `LinkedStringList`, it's methods must be implemented without reference to the underlying data structure.
 In other words,